ft-290008buchok/Neural-network/README.md

 It is a mini frame work for creating and training a neural network by the method of error back propagation with stochastic gradient descent for the C++ language.
 The  module is for designing a neural network with any number of layers of any size.

 # Tests
 With the help of this framework, a neural network was created to classify handwritten letters.
+The network was trained on a dataset of 75 immages of letters (50 x 50), in which there were 5 classes of letters (15 for each one).

 Learning outcomes:

+    Classification of the training sample - accuracy 100 %
+    Classification of the test sample - accuracy 92 %

-An example of using this framework can be found [here](https://github.com/ft-290008buchok/Letter_classifier).
+A more detailed description of the tests can be found [here](https://github.com/ft-290008buchok/Letter_classifier).